-Raspberry Almond Bars are the perfect baking project for kids or beginner bakers.
+Raspberry almond bars are the perfect baking project for kids or beginner bakers.
 Melt-in-your-mouth crust and sweet raspberry almond filling are hard to resist!

 Guys!
 Making these raspberry almond bars couldn’t be easier!
 Easy-peasy, no-fuss crust and sweet raspberry filling are turned into a 5-star raspberry dessert.

-I used the same crust to make this Homemade Lemon Tart that has been so popular on Facebook.
+I used the same crust to make this Lemon Tart that has been so popular on Facebook.
 Check it out, guys.
 I love that crust.
 It’s so easy and quick to make!

 If you are looking for easy homemade desserts, lemon tart and raspberry almond bars are definitely one of the easiest to make.